Skip to content

 kill_fasync(..., SIGIO, POLL_IN)

-user-space SIGIO handler runs
+User-space SIGIO handler

 When It Is Useful